c0c0n3/ome-smuggler/docs.src/content/index.md

 the land.
 As you do that, keep the source code handy so it's easier to map design concepts and ideas to actual code.

-Most of the code is commented, but it's probably easier to chat directly with us if something is not immediately obvious as, admittedly, it's not always easy to figure out what the heck was buzzing in someone else's skull when they wrote the code!
+Most of the code is commented and comes with test cases, but it's probably easier to chat directly with us if something is not immediately obvious as, admittedly, it's not always easy to figure out what the heck was buzzing in someone else's skull when they wrote the code!
 If, after testing the waters, you feel like you'd like to get your hands dirty, here's a [TODO list][smuggler-todo] you can look at.
 Finally, you may want to have a look at our [Condensed Use Cases][use-cases] to get an idea of what were our initial requirements and what we're planning to do next.